newrelic/newrelic-unix-monitor/README.md

 	* [Enabling Debug Mode](#debug-mode)

 ## Disclaimer
 New Relic has Open Sourced this integration to enable monitoring of this technology.
 This integration is provided AS-IS WITHOUT WARRANTY OR SUPPORT, although you can report issues and contribute to this integration via GitHub.
-Support for this integration is available with an [Expert Services subscription](https://newrelic.com/expertservices).

 ## Contributing
 We'd love to get your contributions to improve the Unix Monitor!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 If you'd like to execute our corporate CLA, or if you have any questions, please drop us an email at open-source@newrelic.com.